vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ## 1. Install and run Vega Wallet version 0.9+

-**Important:** You will need to use Vega Wallet version 0.9.2 to connect to Vega Mainnet.
+**Important:** You will need to use Vega Wallet version 0.9.2 or above to connect to Vega Mainnet.

 These instructions are written to be used in command line.
 Below, in the snippets, you'll see commands in `highlighted text`.
 Copy those instructions and paste them into your command line interface.